| Last Name | Frequency (in 2017) |

 A funny or interesting fact about Slovakian last names is that almost all of them are Hungarian last names.
 And why is this possible?

-The reason is mainly that Slovakia was part of Austria-Hungary Kingdom for more than 1000 years and the Hungarian language at that time was the official language in Slovakia.
+The reason is mainly that Slovakia was part of the Austria-Hungary Kingdom for more than 1000 years and the Hungarian language at that time was the official language in Slovakia.

 Therefore, even though there were Slovak alternatives to Hungarian surnames, the Hungarian versions of these surnames were used.
 For example, the last name Horváth is called Chorvát in the Slovak language.